 1. In a food processor, pulse the flour with the salt.
 Add the chilled shortening or buttery sticks pieces and pulse until coarse crumbs form, about 5 seconds.
 Drizzle in the ice water and pulse just until the dough comes together.
 Wrap in plastic wrap; flatten to form a disk.
 Refrigerate until firm, about 15 minutes.

 2. On a lightly floured work surface, roll out the dough into a 12-inch circle; transfer to a pie pan.
 Cut the excess dough to leave a ½-inch overhang.
 Using your fingers, roll the dough edge under and crimp.
 Prick the bottom of the pie shell with a fork; refrigerate for 15 minutes.

 3. Preheat the oven to 400º.
-Line the shell with foil and pie weights or dried beans; bake for 15 minutes.
+Line the shell with foil and dried beans; bake for 15 minutes.
 Remove the foil and beans, reduce the heat to 375º and bake for another 12 minutes.